 The photography field is just as male dominated as factory life, but even more so as it is broken up into some of the specific specialties.
 Certainly the field I work in the most, music photography, is largely dominated by my virile counterparts.
 I’d have to say I don’t mind being surrounded by men here and there, but as always in any kind of late night life there is a slightly seedier underbelly just waiting to spew from that one shot too many, and unlike a factory there is no HR to keep the crowd in line.

 Now I would wager to say these beautiful men in the photo pit with me (and yes, somehow they are ALL beautiful 😉 ) are getting just as much alcohol dumped down their backs as I am from any over exuberant crowd.
-That just means it’s a good show.
-A completely acceptable hazard, however, the beer slithering down my back on most evenings inevitably turns to sly little fingers jutting out of the crowd copping feels.
-Again, another thing that my male counterparts probably surely have to deal with because I have seen some of those extra special libidinous female groupies in the crowd.
-I even feel a special connection to some, like the super talented Keith Griner of Phierce Photo by Keith G., who I look across the pit at many shows thinking, “yeah, he’s a very intelligent, good-looking, and charming guy who probably gets felt up by drunken female (and/or male, this guy’s hot) groupies every night like me.”
+That just means it’s a good show, and a completely acceptable hazard for a good night’s work.
+However, the beer slithering down my back on most evenings inevitably turns to sly little fingers jutting out of the crowd copping feels.
+Again, this is another thing that my male counterparts surely have to deal with too.
+I have seen some of those extra special libidinous female groupies in the crowd.
+I look across the photo pit of many shows at the super talented Tony Vasquez of Vasquez Photography and Keith Griner of Phierce Photo by Keith G. thinking, “yeah, those are very intelligent, good-looking, and charming guys who probably get felt up by drunken female (and/or male, these guys are hot) groupies every night like me.”

 View more of Melodie’s concert and event photography at melodieyvonne.com/photo-galleries/concert-and-events/